bonninr/rusty-pipes/readme.md

 * Will not work well on HDDs or slow SDDs (little can be done about that)
 * Support for different manuals and switches
 * Mapping of MIDI channels to manuals
-* There's some minor audio artefacts when toggling a drawbar
 * Does not work as a plugin in DAWs

 *Contributions are welcome!*